basicmi/AI-Chip/README.md

 - [Nvidia Volta - 架构看点](https://mp.weixin.qq.com/s/tEX4H7OEbZF4dKMI0ZOPmw) gives some insights of Volta architecture.

 ### SoC
-On edge, Nvidia have NVIDIA DRIVE™ PX, [The AI Car Computer for Autonomous Driving](http://www.nvidia.com/object/drive-px.html) and JETSON TX1/TX2 MODULE "[The embedded platform for autonomous everything](http://www.nvidia.com/object/embedded-systems-dev-kits-modules.html)"
+On edge, Nvidia provide NVIDIA DRIVE™ PX, [The AI Car Computer for Autonomous Driving](http://www.nvidia.com/object/drive-px.html) and JETSON TX1/TX2 MODULE "[The embedded platform for autonomous everything](http://www.nvidia.com/object/embedded-systems-dev-kits-modules.html)"

 ### Open Source DLA from Nvidia
 Nvidia anouced "XAVIER DLA NOW OPEN SOURCE" on GTC2017.
 We did not see Early Access verion yet.
-Hopefully, the General release will be avaliable on Sep. as promised.
+Hopefully, the general release will be avaliable on Sep. as promised.
 For more analysis, you may want to read [从Nvidia开源深度学习加速器说起](http://mp.weixin.qq.com/s/XEb5xNeSV_oPs08kDgQg8Q).

 ## AMD
 ### GPU